anoopkarnik/Nelly-Chatbot/README_full_local.md

 -   git clone these 4 repositories - Nelly_Core, Nelly-Data, nelly_auth and Nelly_Chat_Client
 -   Run: pip3 install -r requirements.txt in each of the 4 folders - Nelly_Core, Nelly-Data, nelly_auth and Nelly_Chat_Client

-#### 1) Model Core Changes

 -   Download the 90M model from below location.https://drive.google.com/drive/folders/1v5me2HPpp7UmnERXkc7nB-H0WCf-iOUx?usp=sharing
 -   Copy/Move it to data/models/blender/blender_90M for 3B model and Copy/Move it to Nelly_Core/data/models/blender/blender_90M for 90M model

-##### Production to local development

--   Change all the paths in the model.opt file in the blender_90M folder to the path of folders to their locations in your local drive
--   Check in Nelly_Core/chat_service/websocket/sockets.py if server is '0.0.0.0' in open_method
--   Check in Nelly_Core/chatstore.py change value of 'ChatStore' : 'http://0.0.0.0:8000' and 'AuthServer': '0.0.0.0:8080'
+## c) Development Instructions

+#### 1) Core Changes

+-   Modify these values in config.py file - Data Services Server and Port, Auth Services Server and Port and Nelly Core Location based on which services you want to run in local.

 #### 2) Chat Client Changes
-##### Production to local development
--   In Chat_Client/src/Utility.py change value of 'ChatStore' : 'http://0.0.0.0:8000' and 'AuthServer': '0.0.0.0:8080'
--   In Chat_Client/config.py change REDIRECT_URI = "http://localhost:5000/", SERVICE_ENDPOINT = "0.0.0.0", CORE_ENDPOINT ="0.0.0.0"

-## c) Running Instructions
+-   Modify these values in Config class in config.py file - Data Services Server and Port and Auth Services Server and Port

+## d) Running Instructions ( Start services/server which you want to run from local based on instructions below)

-#### 1) In first terminal to run th''e server
+#### 1) In first terminal to run the server
     ```
     conda activate nelly
     export PYTHONPATH='location of Nelly_Core in your local drive (ex - /home/anoop/Downloads/Nelly_Core)'